 There are three main causes of brain injuries: traumatic, hypoxic and as the result of a medical condition.

 Traumatic head injuries are the result of a physical accident resulting in a concussion, skull fracture, contusion or internal bleeding.
 These can stem from slips and falls, an explosion or blast, workplace accidents, car accidents, sports injuries, combat injuries, falling equipment or debris, or an object penetrating the head, such as a bullet.

 Hypoxic head injuries simply means an insufficient amount of oxygen to the brain, which could be the result of chemical exposure due to defective products, a near drowning, or medical malpractice, for example when anesthesia is improperly administered during surgery.

 Brain injuries can be temporary or permanent.
 Some brain injuries are obvious and can affect a person’s behavior and debilitate them from talking, walking, thinking, or speaking.

 Some symptoms may not be evident until days or weeks after the initial trauma.
-If you or your loved one has suffered a head injury, it is important to speak to a doctor and a personal injury attorney as soon as possible.
+If you or your loved one has suffered a head injury, it is important to speak to a doctor and a serious injury attorney as soon as possible.